My Super Psycho Sweet 16

 My Super Psycho Sweet 16 is a 2009 American made-for-TV slasher film, based on the MTV show, My Super Sweet 16.
 The film follows two girls: outcast Skye Rotter (Lauren McKnight), and the spoiled Madison Penrose (Julianna Guill) who hosts her sweet sixteen at an abandoned roller skating rink, where a masked killer begins murdering the party patrons.

 Plot

-Madison Penrose is preparing for her Sweet 16.
-She wants to have her party at the Roller Dome, a once-popular roller skating rink with a violent history.
-A flashback reveals that Charlie Rotter, who was the owner and entertainer of the Roller Dome, had dismembered and stuffed six teens into oil bins before finally being turned into the police by his 6-year-old daughter Skye.
-While being transported to prison, the van crashes and Charlie is believed to have died.
+Madison Penrose, a wealthy and selfish high school student, is preparing for her Sweet 16.
+Madison decides to have her party at the Roller Dome, a once popular roller skating rink with a violent history.
+Despite her father's objections towards having the party there, Madison convinces him otherwise.
+A flashback reveals that Charlie Rotter, the owner of the Roller Dome, murdered two teenagers for insulting him and dismembered four others before his 6-year-old daughter, Skye, called the police, leading to his arrest.
+A news report reveals that Charlie was believed to have been killed in a bus accident while being transported to prison.